 Great to eat, they can be caught in the waters offshore in Costa Rica

-El Dorado, Dolphin Fish, gold or “gold” in Spanish can be easily recognized by its unique shape and bright color.
-When connected, it lights up with fish almost neon colors and put up and out, jumps, fight tail walking.
+El Dorado, Dolphin Fish, gold or “gold” in Spanish, can be easily recognized by its unique shape and bright color.
+When connected, it lights up with fish, almost neon colors, and puts up and out, jumping, fighting tail walking.

-Fishing methods: Trolling smooth dead, mackerel or squid baits drag strip (often in combination with squid plastic), trolling smaller lures, or drifting with a small live bait (an often with chum).
-Better it is known as dolphin, which is most abundant from late May to October.
+Fishing methods: Trolling smooth dead, mackerel or squid baits drag strip (often in combination with squid plastic), trolling smaller lures, or drifting with a small live bait (and often with chum).
+Better, it is known as dolphin, which is most abundant from late May to October.

 Skipjack tuna could be confused with the Black kite (having 5 to 6 horizontal stripes along their upper sides, but has to distinguish black dots or fails between their pelvic and pectoral fins), the skipjack tuna (8 to 11 broken horizontal stripes along its sides and no points), or the Pacific Bonito Oriental (5-6 oblique dark stripes on the upper back and no points).

-This fish is characterized by its appearance “related” is dark blue on the back and silver in his flank and belly.
-It has a series of four to six horizontally-diagonal stripes along their top sides, and there are no points between the pelvic and pectoral fins; the upper body is dark blue to black and the lower body is silver with four to six dark stripes long and short pectoral fins.
+This fish is characterized by its appearance as “related,” which is dark blue on the back and silver on its flank and belly.
+It has a series of four to six horizontally-diagonal stripes along its top sides, and there are no points between the pelvic and pectoral fins; the upper body is dark blue to black, and the lower body is silver with four to six dark stripes long and short pectoral fins.

-Typical Location: Along current lines, drop continental shelf and deep reefs.
-In open ocean around baitfish small.
+Typical Location: Along current lines, drop continental shelf and deep reefs in the open ocean around baitfish small.

 Fishing methods: Most fish are caught by trolling or casting small lures from a boat.
-Catches are also made with small flies or baits integral strips, fish or meat.
+Catches are also made with small flies, bait integral strips, fish, or meat.

 Rooster, the common goal of sport fishing in Costa Rica

-A family member Jack, which is edible, but not considered a fish for human consumption primary.
+A family member Jack is edible but not considered a fish for human consumption primary.

-Locations: They frequently travel in large schools and considerable distances, usually after the shoals of smaller bait; located in the hot water temperature in excess of 80 degrees and depths of 100 feet. outcroppings of volcanic rock are one of his favorite places, but also roam behind the lines of surf and near the mouths of rivers flowing into the Pacific.
+Locations: They frequently travel in large schools and considerable distances, usually after the shoals of smaller bait, located in the hot water temperature in excess of 80 degrees and depths of 100 feet.
+Outcroppings of volcanic rock are one of his favorite places, but he also roams behind the lines of surf and near the mouths of rivers flowing into the Pacific.

 Fishing methods: Rapala Trolling lures or similar will Roosterfish and fishing lures slow crawl belly skirts.
-Usually, he was surprised with the smooth controlled slowly, live bait like sardines just outside the surf line, outward from the coast to about a quarter mile.
-Roosters can be taken throughout the year, but are most commonly caught from November to March.
+Usually, he was surprised with the smooth, controlled, slow, live bait-like sardines just outside the surf line, outward from the coast to about a quarter mile.
+Roosters can be taken throughout the year but are most commonly caught from November to March.

 Breastplates, Costa Rica Sport Fishing